18. You acquired an unusual interest in Zoroastrianism. Why is this?

 Sheriar Mundegar Irani (Poona, 1890s)

-The earlier migrations from Zoroastrian centres in Iran had resulted in the Parsi community of Western India, though emigrants from the eighteenth century onwards were known as Irani Zoroastrians, not Parsis.
-They were closer to their ethnic roots than the more admixed Parsi community.
-The latter had commenced in the ninth century, when a small group of emigrants had left Iran in desperation at deteriorating conditions for their faith.
+The earlier migrations from Zoroastrian centres in Iran had resulted in the Parsi community of Western India.
+From the eighteenth century onwards, immigrants were known as Irani Zoroastrians, not Parsis.
+These newcomers were closer to their ethnic roots than the more admixed Parsi community.
+The latter had commenced in the ninth century, when a small group of Zoroastrians left Iran in desperation at deteriorating conditions for their faith.
 The detested Islamic poll-tax (jizya) was exacted from non-Muslims, and this procedure could involve public humiliations.
 Yet far more than this drawback, the general disdain for Zoroastrians in their homeland could easily precipitate mob violence in the cause of conversion.